-We: clearly describe our aspirations for teaching and learning. des e: ve a vision that is collaboratively signed by students, teachers, rents, whānau, and iwi.
+We: clearly describe our aspirations for teaching and learning.
+We: have a vision that is collaboratively designed by students, teachers, parents, whānau, and iwi.
 We: have a vision that is informed by cultural advisors and draws on cultural narratives.
-We: enact our vision every day. e: sure our vision underpins aching and learning.
+We: enact our vision every day.
+We: ensure our vision underpins teaching and learning.
 We: share our vision across the community, using common language and understanding.
-We: consider changing technologies and evolving learning opportunities when reviewing our vision. thr e: stain and revisit our vision rough induction and ongoing view.
+We: consider changing technologies and evolving learning opportunities when reviewing our vision.
+We: sustain and revisit our vision through induction and ongoing review.